Need Assistance?

 On the Horizon Series Sessions

-The HITEQ Center is planning a series of discussions about what is on the horizon-- this includes the people, processes, and technologies related to UDS+, environmental impacts and environmental determinants of health (EDoH), and Artificial Intelligence (AI).
+The HITEQ Center planned a series of discussions about what is on the horizon-- this includes the people, processes, and technologies related to UDS+, environmental impacts and environmental determinants of health (EDoH), and Artificial Intelligence (AI).
 Each session will be interactive and engaging and include time for health center sharing.

 Performance Measure Data Definition Worksheet